Learn what to stop buying and save money!

 13. Fast food

 Fast food used to be so cheap.
-You could buy a cheeseburger for $.59 (okay, showing my age and sounding like my Dad – love ya Dad)…Yet, we went through the drive-through after our last vacation and between the two happy meal, a big mac, and a 20 piece chicken nugget, we spent around $15… I know, it is fast and convenient and let’s not get started about the nutritional value (GULP), but eating at home can taste good and save you money too so just like the 80’s drug campaigns used to say and I quote: “JUST SAY NO.”
+You could buy a cheeseburger for $.59 (okay, showing my age and sounding like my Dad – love ya Dad)…Yet, we went through the drive-through after our last vacation and between the two happy meals, a big mac, and a 20 piece chicken nugget, we spent around $15… I know, it is fast and convenient, and let’s not get started about the nutritional value (GULP), but eating at home can taste good and save you money too so just like the 80’s drug campaigns used to say and I quote: “JUST SAY NO.”

 In fact, if you are buying fast food often because you know you have nothing in your cupboards to make, then you want to start meal planning.
 Yet, meal planning seems like an overwhelming task, it can be super easy.
 Check out the other meal planning posts on my site or click the banner below to find out how you can get premade meal plans that are healthy and affordable.